Warez-VD/.NET-DI-Containers-Example/README.md

 # .NET-DI-Containers-Example
-Different example projects with DI Container libraries for .NET Core
+Examples with Built in DI container and Autofac with .NET 6.

+Basic setup and simple registration of a service.